haddocking/haddocking.github.io/education/molmod/docking.md

   feature: pages/banner_education-thin.jpg
 ---
 ## General Overview
-This tutorial introduces Molecular Dynamics (MD) simulations of proteins.
-The simulation protocol can be used as a starting point for the investigation of protein dynamics, provided your system does not contain non-standard groups.
-By the end of this tutorial, you should know the steps involved in setting up, running, and analysing a simulation, including critically asessing the choices made at the different steps.
+This tutorial introduces protein-protein docking using the HADDOCK web server.
+It also introduces the CPORT web server for interface prediction, based on evolutionary conservation and other biophysical properties.
+By the end of this tutorial, you should know how to setup a HADDOCK run and interpret its results in terms of biological insights.

 - [A bite of theory](#a-bite-of-theory)
 - [Predicting the interface of p53 on Mdm2](#predicting-the-interface-of-p53-on-mdm2)